 The amounts of possible chord shapes are enormous on the guitar.
 As soon as you press down several strings on the fretboard you form a chord even if you may be unaware of the name on it.
 If we take the 12 first frets, we could multiply it by six which is the number of strings.
 That gives us 72 positions on the first twelve frets.
 On these positions, we could use one to four fingers to form different chords.

 And if you don’t think that leads to many enough, you could add the possibilities from alternate tunings.

 There is, of course, no reason to learn every possible chord on the guitar.
 It would take too long time, and wouldn’t be worth it.
 You do not need to know eight ways to play a G minor, for example.
 Yet, it could grant you much by learning more than one version of some chords.
 To begin with, you should learn both the open positions and the barre positions for the most common chords.

-To summarize: you can’t memorize all chords and instead you have to be selective.
+To summarize: you can’t memorize all chords so instead you have to be selective.
 How many you will know depends on how often you play and your memory.

 Some help to memorize chords are to recognize the similarities between different categories.
 For example, major and minor chords are often very alike, and in many cases there’s only slight difference consisting of fingers movement a fret to the right or left on one string.

 Practice on chord changing

 You may notice that after a while you manage to shift between some chords without effort and this is because your muscle memory.
 Chord changes you are not adjust to will however be slower.
 This can result in a approach where you avoid some chord changes, but in that case you miss opportunities to enrich your guitar playing.